Editors Choice

 Reevaluating Ehlers-Danlos Syndrome: How Vascular EDS Patients Are Left Behind

 The multiple authors of the 2017 classification note: “Even for experienced clinicians, the clinical diagnosis of VEDS may be difficult.
-Because of implications for treatment, natural history, and recurrence risk, the diagnosis of VEDS rests on the identification of a causative variant in one allele of COL3A1.”
+Because of implications for treatment, natural history, and recurrence risk, the diagnosis of VEDS rests on the identification of a causative mutation in the COL3A1.”

 The classification, which now recognizes 13 subtypes of EDS, was a concerted effort by the medical community to bring order to a complex array of symptoms and genetic variations.
 Experts deliberated over whether to maintain a clinically oriented classification, focusing on how symptoms present in patients, versus a genetic classification, which groups conditions based on their genetic causes.
 Ultimately, the decision was made to preserve the clinical approach, and descriptive names—such as hypermobile EDS (hEDS), classical EDS (cEDS), and vascular EDS (VEDS)—were recommended for use in medical, scientific, and patient communities.